chids/orchestrate-java-client/README.md

  ways to query the data and keeping the service highly available to support your applications as they grow.

-You can create an account by signing up and logging in at our [Dashboard](https://dashboard.orchestrate.io).
+You can create an account by signing up at our [Dashboard](https://dashboard.orchestrate.io).

 [https://dashboard.orchestrate.io](https://dashboard.orchestrate.io)